Intilery/intilery.github.io/docs/customers/computed-traits.md

 Computed traits are updated every 30 minutes.
 Therefore if you are using the value of a computed trait in a journey, in a split for example, add a wait step of 30 minutes proceeding the use of the computed trait to ensure the value is up to date

+***Note:*** It is not currently possible to trigger a journey from the change of a value of a computed trait

 ## Types of Computed Traits

 Customers currently supports the following types of computed traits: